Photos & Filming

 - Parents and carers can use photographs and videos taken at a school event for their private, personal use only.
 Where children other than their own are present within the photograph/recording such photos or videos must not be sold and must not be put on to social media or the internet.
 To do so would break Data Protection legislation.
 Recording/photographing other than for your own private use would require the consent of all the other parents whose children may be included in the images.
 In addition to this consideration, the school strongly urges parents and carers to consider the safeguarding implications of posting images of their own children on social media or the internet.

 - Parents and carers must follow guidance from staff as to when photography and videoing is permitted and where to stand in order to minimise disruption to the event.

 - Parents and carers must not photograph or video children changing for performances or events.

 - Remember that for images taken on mobiles phones the same rules apply as for other photography.
 You should recognise that any pictures taken are for personal use only.

 - For children and young people's safety school staff will challenge anyone who are unknown to the school at an event and who is taking photographs or videos.

-There may be incidents where children inadvertently take inappropriate photographs (incl. cameras on mobile phones) school staff will always endeavour to discourage this practice.
-Ultimately parents are responsible for monitoring their child /young person's use of cameras and subsequent use of the images involved.
+There may be incidents where children inadvertently take inappropriate photographs (incl. cameras on mobile phones) school staff will always endeavour to discourage this practise.
+Ultimately parents are responsible for monitoring their child/young person's use of cameras and subsequent use of the images involved.